The Holiday: Production

 Production on The Holiday began in Los Angeles, then moved to England for a month before completing filming back in California.
 Principal photography began in the Brentwood area on the Westside of Los Angeles, where real Santa Ana winds reportedly gave Meyers and her team a winter day as warm as scripted in the screenplay.
 Although Amanda's home is set in Brentwood, the exterior scenes at the gated property were actually filmed in front of Southern California architect Wallace Neff's Mission Revival house in San Marino, a suburb adjacent to Pasadena.
 Neff had built the house for his family in 1928.
 The interiors of Amanda's house were filmed at Sony Pictures Studios in Culver City.
 Other Los Angeles locations included Arthur's house in Brentwood and Miles's house, designed by Richard Neutra, which is situated on Neutra Place in L.A.'s Silver Lake area, near downtown.

-The UK part of the film was partially shot in Godalming and Shere, a town and village in the county of Surrey in South East England that dates back to the 11th century.
+The UK part of the film was partially shot in Godalming and Shere, respectively a town and village in the county of Surrey in South East England that dates back to the 11th century.
 The cottage's exterior was constructed in a field adjacent to St James's Church in Shere.
 The production team had sourced a genuine cottage but it was located a considerable distance from London, where the crew was based, so they opted to construct one for filming.
+The restaurant exterior is the manor house at Cornwell, Oxfordshire.

 Filming began on January 4, 2006, and concluded on June 15, 2006.
-Charles Shyer directed Lohan and Franco's scenes for the fictional movie trailer made by Diaz's character.
+Charles Shyer directed Lohan and Franco's scenes for the fictional film trailer made by Diaz's character.

 Reception

 Box office

-The film opened at number three on the United States box office, raking in $12,778,913 in the weekend of December 8, 2006.
-Altogether, The Holiday made $63 million at the North American domestic box office, and $142 million at the international box office.
+The Holiday opened at number three on the United States box office, raking in $12,778,913 in the weekend of December 8, 2006.
+Altogether, it made $63 million at the North American domestic box office, and $142 million at the international box office.
 The film grossed a total of $205,841,885, worldwide, against a production budget of $85 million.
-The Holiday became the twelfth highest-grossing film of the 2000s to be helmed by a female director.
+It became the twelfth highest-grossing film of the 2000s to be helmed by a female director.